maxly20/MERN-Chronos/README.md

-# CHRONOS
+# chronos

-A simple Ecommerce site with both Frontend and Backend, completed .
+A simple Ecommerce site with both Frontend and Backend.

 This project was built with React, Redux, NodeJs, Express, deployed with Heroku.